Travel guide

 How many GB do I need for a 10-day trip to Europe?

-For a 10-day trip with normal use (Google Maps, social media, messages, occasional videos), you'll need between 5 and 10 GB.
+For a 10-day trip with normal use (Google Maps, social media, messaging, an occasional video), you'll estimate between 5 and 10 GB.
 If you're going to work remotely or make frequent video calls, aim for 15–20 GB.
-PuraSim's Europe plans range from 3 GB to 50 GB, so you can choose according to your usage.
+PuraSim's plans for Europe range from 3 GB to 50 GB for you to choose according to your consumption.

-Does the eSIM work all over Europe or only in some countries?
+Does the eSIM work throughout Europe or only in some countries?

-PuraSim's Europe eSIM plans work in over 30 European countries, including Spain, France, Italy, Germany, the Netherlands, Portugal, Greece, Switzerland, and more.
+PuraSim's Europe eSIM plans work in more than 30 European countries, including Spain, France, Italy, Germany, the Netherlands, Portugal, Greece, Switzerland, and more.
 It covers both the European Union and popular destinations outside the bloc like Turkey or the United Kingdom.

 What happens if I run out of GB in the middle of my trip?

-You can recharge data directly from the PuraSim app or website in minutes.
-You don't need a physical store or to wait in lines.
-The recharge applies immediately, and you can continue browsing without interruptions.
+You can top up data directly from the PuraSim app or website in a matter of minutes.
+No physical store or queues are needed.
+The top-up applies immediately, and you can continue browsing without interruption.

 Conclusion

 Traveling from Mexico to Europe is already expensive enough without overpaying for internet.
 Telcel or AT&T Mexico roaming can easily cost you an extra 3,000–4,000 MXN on a 10-day trip, without you realizing it until you see your statement upon returning.
-A PuraSim Europe eSIM solves that for a fraction of the price, without waiting in lines or visiting a physical store.
+A PuraSim Europe eSIM solves this for a fraction of the price, without queues or visiting a physical store.

-Whether it's your first trip to Europe or your second, the difference between going with your own data and going without is huge.
-Not getting lost on the subway, being able to search for restaurants with good local reviews (not tourist traps), calling home on WhatsApp without extra charge, buying train tickets in advance...
+Whether it's your first trip to Europe or your second, the difference between traveling with your own data and without it is huge.
+Not getting lost on the subway, being able to search for restaurants with good local reviews (not tourist traps), calling home on WhatsApp without extra charges, buying train tickets in advance...
 All of that requires internet.
 And with an eSIM, that internet costs less than what you'd pay for a coffee at Barajas Airport.

 Where are you going first?

-Choose your Europe plan, activate it today and travel connected from the very first minute.
+Choose your Europe plan, activate it today and travel connected from the first minute.

 See all eSIM Europe plans →